Simplifying can really go a long way in improving your overall quality of life. Read these easy steps to a simple life and better head space.

 I can’t even recommend a good system for you as this happens very rarely in our house!
 But I do like to organise paperwork by sender which might help.
 If you can find a folder that you don’t use, try and get it in there.

 Once finished you’ll be one step ahead of most people!
 Plus, hopefully, less stressed!

-go to link Learn to be more reflective
+Learn to be more reflective

 Learning how to be reflective is a great skill once mastered.
 If you aren’t sure what it means, read this post all about it!
 I find it particularly useful when trying to deal with a number of things at once.